 Adding one email is simple, but do not bore your new subscribers with a boring email that includes loads of information.

-Instead, create subscription drip email sequences to dispatch your content over multiple emails, onboard new registrants, and move smoothly your leads into your email sales funnel to maximize your conversion.
+Instead, create subscription drip email sequences to spread your content over multiple emails, onboard new subscribers, and move smoothly your leads into your email sales funnel to maximize your conversion.

 Suppose you are automating an email campaign to welcome and nurture your new email course subscribers.

 Here is how visually it would look like: